What is personality development?

 It drives you crazy like a car which runs on its own and stops when it wishes.

 Your mind has become your master.
-And personal development is about reclaiming your ownership.
+And personality development is about reclaiming your ownership.

 So, How Do I Regain Control Over My Mind?